 - Excellent verbal and handwriting skills, including ability to effectively communicate with internal and external customers.

-- Ability to work as a team player with willingness to assist other team members as needed.
+- Ability to work as a team player and independently. with willingness to assist other team members as needed.

 - Must be able to work under pressure and meet deadlines, while maintaining a positive attitude and providing exemplary customer service.